Laidley railway station

-Laidley railway station is located on the Main line in Queensland, Australia.
-It serves the town of Laidley.
+Laidley railway station is a closed railway station, located on the Main line in Queensland, Australia.
+It served the town of Laidley.
 The station has two side platforms, opening in 1866.

 Services

-Laidley is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.
+Laidley was served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.

 Transport links

 Laidley Bus Services operates one bus route via Laidley station: